mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 At a recent indie founder meetup, I mentioned that my biggest challenge was finding time for [tasks that are important but non-urgent](/book-reports/7-habits-of-highly-effective-people/#habit-3-put-first-things-first).

 The other meetup attendees were surprised.
-I've been running TinyPilot for three years, and the business sounds like it should be easy to manage: we make the same product every day, and we ship it out when customers order it.
+I've been running TinyPilot for three years, and the business sounds like it should be easy to manage: we make the same product every day &mdash; when customers place an order, we ship it out.
 Why couldn't I just automate or delegate everything?
 What required my attention specifically?

-Last year, I found it useful to [evaluate how I was spending my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week), so now is a good time to revisit this.
+Last year, I found it useful to [evaluate how I was spending my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week), so I'm repeating the exercise.

 Here are the tasks that occupy most of my time as TinyPilot's founder.